 - The recipient/s of the Scholarship will be chosen by the Grants and Scholarships Committee in consultation with MSC Sisters.
 The Committee may determine not to award a Scholarship if there is no suitable applicant.

-- Applications received after 30 January 2019 may be processed in a second round.
+- Applications received after the closing date may be processed in a second round.

 - Scholarships will be paid in two halves; the first half on 1st April and second half on 1st September each year.
 The second half payment is contingent on the successful completion of units of study taken in the first half of the year.